 Likava (Likavka) was built on the top of a tall protruding cliff overlooking the valley of the Vág river.
 It is clearly visible from the road and it appears to be really huge.
-It guarded the road towards Poland and it is located in the Upper lands/Horná Zem/Felvidék, now it is in Slovakia.
+It guarded the road towards Poland and it is located in the Upper lands/Horná Zem/Felvidék, in Slovakia.
 The Ikavka Stream flows at the foot of the hill.

 The Castle was built at the end of the 13th century by the Chief Comes of Liptó County, Master Dancs, the ancestor of the Balassa family.
 The Castle was a center of a huge domain as well.
 In the beginning, it was a royal castle, then King Róbert Károly gifted it to Master Dancs in 1312.
 The Castle was in the hands of Bebek, the infamous robber knight, at the end of the 14th century but King Zsigmond took Likava away by force in 1399.
 King Zsigmond gave Likava and the Chief Comes post of Liptó County to Palatine Gara Miklós.
 The Castle burned down in 1431 and it was rebuilt in 1440.